 …it (is) not in them.
 It only comes through them and what (comes) through them (is) longing…For they are not the thing itself; they are only the scent of a flower we have not found, the echo of a tune we have not heard, news from a country we have never visited.

-Mistaking them for the thing itself — the source of our greatest joy — is to settle for too little.
+Mistaking them for the thing itself is where we go wrong.
 It’s especially when we mistake material things for the thing itself that we can find ourselves running on an exhausting and chronically disappointing treadmill of wanting, buying, enjoying, but then wanting again.

 If I find in myself a desire which no experience of this world can satisfy, the most probable explanation is that I was made for another world. – C.S.
 Lewis

 The realization that the things of this world will never completely satisfy our deepest longings is not bad news; it’s helpful news.
 It’s a signpost pointing us to a path on which the greatest experiences of this world are but little, wonderful glimpses of a far greater joy yet to come.

 Living from that perspective frees us to stop looking to the things of this world for the level of joy they’re incapable of delivering.
 And it actually enables us to enjoy them more.

 Seeing them as good gifts from God, little tastes of heaven, but not the basis of our identity, security, or ultimate joy, is the foundation of a healthy, satisfying relationship with money and what it can buy.